H1N1 Flu Virus (Swine Flu)

 How Is Swine Flu Treated?

 Some of the same antiviral drugs that are used to treat seasonal flu also work against H1N1 swine flu.
-Oseltamivir (Tamiflu) and zanamivir (Relenza) seem to work best, although some kinds of swine flu are resistant to Tamiflu.
+Oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) seem to work best, although some kinds of swine flu are resistant to oseltamivir.

 These drugs can help you get over swine flu faster.
 They can also help keep it from being too severe.
 They work best when taken within 48 hours of the first flu symptoms, but they can help when taken later.